 Anyway, we now track Pizza and Pasta properly, across all of our outlets in our global Italian Fast Food chain, account for regional differences (“Calzone Hutspot” does seem to be popular only in the Netherlands, and is frowned upon in Italy, for example) and we take that into account.

 Finally, you get a continuous improvement process that tracks change quantitatively and has the appropriate controls to make change accessible to management.

 So where do we invest when we care about improvement?

 Where to put money and time for improvement?

-We have to sort processes by Criticality, obviously, by Maturity (no need to invest into things that are already in shape) and then decide how much we can and should spend.
+We have to sort processes by Criticality, obviously, to make important things better.
+We also sort by Maturity – no need to invest into things that are already in good shape.
+And then we decide how much we can and should spend, and where.